- Arizona's Area Agencies on Aging (AAA)

 - Guide to Long Term Care PlanningThis is the National Care Planning Council's free, noncommercial resource to help you understand long term care and plan for your future needs.
 It contains 32 in-depth chapters, written by experts on long term care planning and eldercare.
 Topics include assisted living facilities and nursing homes, medical care, insurance, financial planning, and caregiving.
 This is a great place to start if you want to learn more.

-- Long Term Care PlanningThe U.S. Department of Health and Human Services Web site provides information and resources to help in planning for future long term care needs; cost of long term care and the advance planning that is need.
+- Long Term Care PlanningThe U.S. Department of Health and Human Services Web site provides information and resources to help in planning for future long term care needs; cost of long term care and the advance planning that is needed.

 - Medicare - Long Term Care ChoicesThis Web site can help plan for Long Term Care needs as well as comparing nursing homes in your area.